 So, admit your mistake, pay the other person the compliment of being honest--but then be darn sure to commit that name to memory!

-For a writer--especially one who asks readers to contact him in every single column--I can tell you firsthand that those words make me really like people!
+For a writer--especially one who asks readers to contact him in every single column--I can tell you first-hand that this makes me really like people!
 More to the point, if you have ideas for other words and phrases that I should include in another column, I hope you'll click that link, sign up, and let me know your suggestion.